How to Use the Command 'helm install' (with examples)

 helm install repository_name/chart_name --generate-name

-flag tells Helm to automatically generate a name for the release.
+option provides a convenient way to let Helm automatically generate a distinctive name for the deployment.

 Example output: